spideynolove/claude-UserPromptSubmit-hook/README.md

 A powerful, self-documenting prompt enhancement system for Claude Code that automatically applies engineering standards and provides 18 different development modes through simple flags.

-> 🎩 **Hat tip to McKay** on X/Twitter for inspiring this project with his excellent ultrathink hook.
-This implementation builds on that foundation to create a comprehensive development assistant.
+> 🎩 **Hat tip to McKay** on [X/Twitter](https://x.com/mckaywrigley/status/1952466679239524624) for inspiring this project with his excellent ultrathink hook.
+This implementation builds on that foundation and extends it with engineering rigor and structured team workflows.

 ## What This Does